 - Your children's birth certificates and BC Services Cards/CareCards (medicare cards)

 - Your clothing and personal belongings and those of your children

 - If possible, photocopies of information about income and assets in your spouse's name alone, such as pay stubs, tax returns, company records and ledgers, bank accounts, investments, and RRSPs.
 Also write down your spouse's Social Insurance Number, BC Services Card/CareCard number, and date of birth.
 (These can be useful later if you have a dispute about money and property, or if you need to find your spouse.)

 - Medications and prescriptions for you and your children

-For more information, see the booklets For Your Protection: Peace Bonds and Family Law Protection Orders and Surviving Relationship Violence and Abuse, and the fact sheet Live Safe — End Abuse: Protection Orders.
+For more information, see the booklet For Your Protection: Peace Bonds and Family Law Protection Orders and the Live Safe, End Abuse fact sheets.

 See also the WorkSafeBC website for resources about personal safety in the workplace.